Facebook Pixel

 Current Description

 These unusual citrus trees have been grown here at our Sussex nursery.
-These young plants have done really well this summer and are looking super.
-Much bigger than pictured we'll update the photos as soon as we can.
+These young plants have done really well this summer.
 A very tough variety and we expect to flower and fruit in a couple of years' time.

 20cm tall in a 1L pot